-Since June 30th, 2020, the Caribbean island of Barbados, is now offering international visitors the opportunity to work remotely in Barbados for a period of up to one (1) year.
+Since June 30th, 2020, the Caribbean island of Barbados, is offering international visitors the opportunity to work remotely in Barbados for up to one (1) year.

 The new visa allows you to relocate and work alone or with family for up to 12 months.

-With all the modern age facilities, Barbados is an ideal location from which to work or relax and stay safe.
+With all the modern age facilities, Barbados is an ideal location to work or relax and stay safe.

-Barbados is an ideal location to work remotely, with fiber-optic networks and supporting world-class services.
+Barbados is ideal for working remotely, with fiber-optic networks and supporting world-class services.
 Remote workers will stay in condos, villas, and hotels, and the country will provide workspaces.
 With most major international management companies, accounting firms, and banks operating in Barbados, it is a desirable setting and lifestyle to work, play, and stay.

 Barbados offers all tech and modern conveniences, plus professional services and excellent schools in a safe and friendly environment – come live where you holiday – in Barbados.

-An interview with Zoe Littlepage who lived in Houston, Texas, and now lives and works remotely in Barbados.
+An interview with Zoe Littlepage, who lived in Houston, Texas, now lives and works remotely in Barbados.

 She is an attorney and head of a law firm, took a chance to work remotely in Barbados with the Barbados Welcome Stamp.